 More detailed information is given on the main topic derived from the subject - not precisely related to the original question itself.

-The most cited researchers are outlined briefly.
-In addition, it is possible to examine how much has been published on the topic in the course of time.
+The program also indicates the top researchers.
+These most cited researchers are outlined briefly.
+In addition, it is possible to view the most cited articles of the topic and to examine how much has been published on the topic in the course of time.

 Saving Searches